rse/vingester/guide/configuration.md

   Document Object Model (DOM) of the Web Contents.
 Usually, this should only be enabled for applications which explicitly check whether they are running under the OBS Studio Browser Source.
-The most prominent example is OBS.Ninja, which this way supports tally light information.
+The most prominent example is VDO.Ninja, which this way supports tally light information.

 - **Browser / Persist**:<br/>
   Enable or disable the Web Contents session persistence.
 Enable it